-If you're looking for Manual Testing And QTP Interview Questions for Experienced & Freshers, you are at right place.
+If you're looking for Manual Testing And QTP Interview Questions for Experienced or Freshers, you are at right place.
 There are lot of opportunities from many reputed companies in the world.
 According to research Manual Testing And QTP average salary ranges from $77,771 to $105,509.
-So, You still have opportunity to move ahead in your career in Manual Testing And QTP.
-Mindmajix offers advanced Manual Testing And QTP Interview Questions that helps you in cracking your interview & acquire dream career as Manual Testing And QTP Developer.
+So, You still have opportunity to move ahead in your career in Manual Testing And QTP Development.
+Mindmajix offers Advanced Manual Testing And QTP Interview Questions 2018 that helps you in cracking your interview & acquire dream career as Manual Testing And QTP Developer.

 Q. Why will you use automation testing?

 Efficiency of testing greatly improves with automation testing, efforts and costs are greatly reduced and accurate results are provided.

 Q. How will you define automated testing?

 Automated testing is the use of software to control the execution of tests, the comparison of actual outcomes to predicted outcomes and the setting up of test preconditions.

 a) Planning and preparing all test cases for the software under test is difficult.

 b) It is mainly effective in testing GUI based applications.
 Automated testing is not effective for non GUI applications.

 c) To be very honest it is mostly dependent on GUI layout so when the interface changes the automated test script must also be modified.

 Q. Give scenarios where you will prefer automated testing.